7db9a/immutag/README.md

 │   ├── .git
 │   ├── store
 │   ├── metadata
-├── immutag-file
+├── immutag.toml

 ```

 ### Immutag file

-All you need is an immutag-file to initialize an immutag filesystem.
+All you need is an immutag.toml to initialize an immutag filesystem.
 The options `ledger`, and so forth, is how to extend the fileystem format to different protocols.

 $ cat immutag/immutag.toml